words-sdsc/IPPD/README.md

-# IPPD/scripts - scripts for automated profiling of workflows/data - profiled data
+# IPPD- /data - Profiled data- /scripts - Scripts for automated profiling of workflows- /workflows - Kepler workflows for modules in MTGA